-Obviously, the lack of sleeves allows your skin to breathe where it needs it most, exposing your armpits and also reducing the risk of sweat patches.
+The lack of sleeves allows your skin to breathe where it needs it most, exposing your armpits and also reducing the risk of sweat patches.
 If you are a man who sweats a lot when working out, a sleeveless t shirt is perfect for you to keep you comfortable, especially one with sweat-wicking properties which will keep your skin dry and prevent chafing.

-A sleeveless T shirt allows for complete freedom of movement around the shoulder joint as there are no tight seems or sleeves to restrict you.
+A sleeveless t shirt for men allows for complete freedom of movement around the shoulder joint as there are no tight seems or sleeves to restrict you.
 Your shoulder offers the greatest range of motion out of all the joints so it can be really beneficial to not have any restrictions caused by material.

 Types of Sleeveless Shirt

 Compression shirts are tight spandex clothing generally worn as a base layer under outer athletic apparel.
 There are lots of benefits to compression wear, as these types of shirts offer support while keeping the muscles warm, making them less become susceptible to cramps and strains.
 Compression sports apparel also helps to prevent chafing by providing a slick layer near the underarms.
 Although not necessary for a workout, compression shirts can increase comfort throughout exercise and are even thought to improve athletic performance.

-V - tapered workout shirts are designed with the bodybuilder, weightlifter, and professional athlete in mind.
-These shirts offer a deep V-tapered cut and are made of cotton with a mix of other synthetic blends.
+V-tapered workout shirts are designed with the bodybuilder, weightlifter, and professional athlete in mind.
+These shirts offer a deep v-tapered cut and are made of cotton with a mix of other synthetic blends.
 The shirt offers sections of porous, jersey-like weaves that allows increased airflow in areas with high perspiration, such as the underarms.
-This workout apparel is constructed to maximize a man's physique by highlighting their back and shoulder muscles, while minimizing their waistline.
+This workout apparel is constructed to maximise a man's physique by highlighting his back and shoulder muscles, while minimising the waistline.

-Don’t: Do sleeveless and mesh, ever.
+Don’t: Do sleeveless and mesh.
 It may be cooling, but you will look ridiculous.

-Do: Wear Sleeveless Compression Shirts under your gymwear.
-This can help with thermoregulation, keeping you cool in the summer and warmer in the winter.
+Do: Wear sleeveless compression shirts under your men's gym wear.
+This can help with thermo-regulation, keeping you cool in the summer and warmer in the winter.

 Do: Balance a sleeveless top with the right bottoms.
 Longer shorts or tights balance out the extra flash of flesh up top.

-Don’t: Do a sleeveless shirt and bling, unless you are a famous rapper, in which case we let you off.
+Don’t: Do a sleeveless shirt and bling, unless you are a famous rapper, in which case we'll let you off.

 Men's Sleeveless Workout Shirt Sizing